 - Confidentiality.
 Mediation sessions and the resulting settlement agreements are confidential.

 - Timeliness.
-Mediation sessions can be completed in a manner of hours or days, rather than months of EEOC investigation or even years a lawsuit can take.
+Mediation sessions can be completed in hours or days, rather than months of an EEOC investigation or even years a lawsuit can take.
 One mediation session typically lasts three to four hours.

 - Control.
 You have more power over how mediation sessions proceed as opposed to an EEOC investigation or lawsuit.
 You can help design your own solution, rather than having a judge or EEOC official decide your fate.

 - Non-hostile.
-Since mediation is non-adversarial, you don’t have to endure a battle against your employer or former employer.
-In fact, you don’t even have to be in the same room as your employer during mediation sessions.
+Since mediation is non-adversarial, you do not have to endure a battle against your employer or former employer.
+In fact, you do not even have to be in the same room as your employer during mediation sessions.

 Your claim proceeds to the investigation stage if: